Freiburg has a good collection of woodcuttings by

 Hans Baldung Grien.
 They were on exhibition from September 17, 2016, to January 15, 2017,

-following the partial opening of the second construction phase of the city's Augustinermuseum.
+following the partial opening of the second phase of construction at the city's Augustinermuseum.
 So Red Baron hurried up to avoid missing the exhibition.

 Münster church must not be forgotten.
 The altarpiece shows Christ in a